Runners are a whole community of people. They are focused, consistent, resilient, and committed to their craft.

 We recommend holding each pose for 1-5 minutes on each side, and be sure to come out of each pose slowly.
 Only stretch so far as you don’t suffer.
 A bit of discomfort is ok, but if there is serious pain, back off on how far you’re stretching or release the stretch completely.
 You will feel the difference in your muscles immediately after this series of yoga poses for runners!

-Are you a runner?
+Are you a runner or a walker?
 We’d love to see you on the mat here at MyYogaTeacher!
 There are many classes offered that will improve your performance, help your body recover, and help you prevent injuries common for runners.
 Not to mention all the other benefits that everyone gets from practicing yoga!
 Get your free 2-week trial membership here and try any of the amazing group yoga classes taught by expert, highly experienced yoga instructors from the birthplace of yoga, India.

 See you there!